Aste21/Text-Processing/README.md

 # Text-Processing
-Program made for the university, file test.c is the one made by me.
+Program made for the university, file test.c iis made by me and the other files were given to me by the proffesor.

     Task description